 - Occupational training for entry-level positions.

 Training is based on the nine Essential Skills identified by the Government of Canada as necessary for success at work and in daily life.
-We offer a small group classroom and one-on-one tutoring with volunteer tutors.
+We offer a (socially-distanced) small group classroom, one-on-one tutoring with volunteer tutors and online training programs via Zoom.
 All of our programs and services are free of charge.
 We also offer free educational assessments and develop training plans based on an individual’s goals.
 Training supports may be available.

 - secondary school credit